Ken Holland: Edmonton Oilers

 On May 7, 2019, the Edmonton Oilers named Holland general manager and president of hockey operations.
 The deal was for a reported five-year term and filled a GM spot that had been open since January.

+Holland spent five years with Edmonton, reaching the Western Conference Finals twice and Stanley Cup Finals once, in 2024.
+Following the Oilers' loss in the Finals, and with his contract expiring, the Oilers and Holland mutually decided to part ways on June 27, 2024.
+Holland was succeeded in these positions by Stan Bowman, the son of Scotty Bowman whom Holland had worked with closely in Detroit.

+Los Angeles Kings

+On May 14, 2025, Holland was named vice president and general manager of the Los Angeles Kings, replacing Rob Blake whose contract was not renewed.

 Personal life

-Holland and his wife Cindi live in Edmonton and have four children: Brad, Julie, Rachel, and Greg.
+Holland and his wife Cindi live in British Columbia and have four children: Brad, Julie, Rachel, and Greg.
 On July 12, 2011, Holland, his wife Cindi, and their youngest daughter Rachel became United States citizens.
 Holland's youngest son, Greg, was sworn in on July 15, 2011.

+He is also an annual "SMWW Hockey Career Conference" speaker for the online sports-career training school Sports Management Worldwide, founded and run by Dr. Lynn Lashbrook.